nadeemlab/cg-gnn/README.md

 conda env create -f environment.yml
 ```

+### Docker

+For convenience, Dockerized versions of this package are provided at [nadeemlab/spt-cg-gnn](https://hub.docker.com/repository/docker/nadeemlab/spt-cg-gnn/general).
+We recommend using the CUDA-enabled version, provided it will run on your machine.

 ## Quickstart

-Use [`spt cggnn extract` and `spt cggnn generate-graphs`](https://github.com/nadeemlab/SPT/tree/main/spatialprofilingtoolbox/cggnn) to create cell graphs from a SPT database instance that this python package can use.
+Use [`spt graphs extract` and `spt graphs generate-graphs`](https://github.com/nadeemlab/SPT/tree/main/spatialprofilingtoolbox/graphs) to create cell graphs from a SPT database instance that this python package can use.

 This module includes two scripts that you can call from the command line, or you can use the modules directly in Python.
 1. `cg-gnn-train` trains a graph neural network model on a set of cell graphs, saves the model to file, and updates the cell graphs it was trained on with cell-level importance-to-classification scores if an explainer model type is provided.